 In the last block, there are setting options.
 Honestly, I haven’t looked at that section much until writing this post, so I just discovered that this is where you can turn commenting on and off.
 There are some instances where you might want to do this, so now you know how.

-Well, we’ve reached the end of line, and if you’re interested in learning a little more, here are the links to the other posts I’ve done on blogging.
+Well, I think this wraps it up.
+If you’re interested in learning a little more, here are the links to the other posts I’ve done on blogging.
 I really recommend skimming through each even if you have a little blogging experience.
 Every post I read on blogging, apps, video, or other tech topic I’m interested in, I learn something new or it gets me thinking in a new direction.
 If you are blogging with your students, you may want to share the links, use them for modeling, or review them to form your key teaching points.

-Now remember, your posts will not be perfect right from the beginning, but keep in mind that blogging is a new adventure.
-Think of blogging as a blank canvas where you can share your craft, extend learning in your classroom, teach and learn a little design, and most importantly, explore creativity.
-Blogging in the classroom deepens learning, informs teaching, helps us be thoughtful about how and what we are teaching, and provides a new and different method of sharing/learning information.
+Now remember that blogging is a new adventure.
+Think of blogging as a blank canvas.
+You can share your craft, extend learning, teach and learn a little design, and most importantly, explore creativity.
+Blogging in the classroom deepens learning.
+It informs teaching, helps us be thoughtful about how and what we are teaching, and provides a new and different method of sharing and learning information.